kralphs/couchnode/README.md

 but I'm unsure just how deep the Node goes in this SDK.
 Luckily couchnode is primarily a wrapper around the c SDK.

+What follows is the remainder of the original Node.js SDK readme; Leaving it for now.

 ## Useful Links

 Source - [https://github.com/couchbase/couchnode](https://github.com/couchbase/couchnode)